mamonaco1973/mycorpus-docs/faq.md

 Yes.
 Any user can be promoted to Admin role through the Users tab.
 There can be as many admins as needed.
 Promoted admins can manage users and configure identity providers.
 Creating and configuring corpora, managing branding, and triggering builds require the Superadmin role, which is limited to the email addresses specified at deployment time.

+### What is the difference between closed-access mode and disabling registrations?

+These are two separate controls.
+Closed-access mode (the access mode setting) means new accounts are created in a denied state and must be manually approved by an admin before the user can access the chat.
+Disabling registrations prevents new accounts from being created at all — users who attempt to sign up will be blocked before a record is created.
+Existing users and admins are unaffected by either setting.
+The registration toggle is available in the Identity tab of the admin panel.
+The closed-access mode control is available in the Users tab.

+### Can I pre-authorise a user before they register?

+Yes.
+Admins can set a user's role to "allowed" or "admin" by email address before the user has registered.
+When that user signs up, their pre-set role is applied immediately, bypassing any approval requirement even in closed-access mode.

 ---

 ## Troubleshooting